vcasadei/Local-Meeting-Summarizer/README.md

 ## Project Goal
 To create a command-line tool that takes a audio meeting recording, transcribes it to text, and then uses a local LLM (via Ollama) to generate a summary.

+### Feature Upgrade: Speaker Diarization
+To add speaker diarization, we will use the powerful `pyannote.audio library`.
+This requires a few one-time setup steps to get access to the pre-trained models, which are hosted on the [Hugging Face Hub](https://huggingface.co).

 ## Architecture
 The process will follow a simple pipeline: